AlabasterStone/AlabasterStone/README.md

 - 👋 Hi, I’m @AlabasterStone
 - 👀 I’m interested in C++, Python, Node.js, Machine Learning
 - 🎯 I’m focusing on Olympiad in Informatics
-- 🌱 I’m currently learning Multi Linear Regression
+- 🌱 I’m currently studying
 - 💞️ I’m looking to collaborate on WebAssembly, Scratch and Digital Circuit Simulation
 - 📫 You can reach me on :
   - Wechat: @INT0x19